gmlewis/bible-codes/TheLittleBook.md

 Therefore, hearken to my voice my countrymen, even all who read these words and separate your selves from the spider and its webs, because when anyone turns from their destruction to call on the name of the Lord, even Jesus the Nazarene who is also Yeshua HaMashiach who is Israel’s true Messiah; truly, truly that person shall be saved.
 Truly, truly, I command you one and all to fully repudiate and reject their blasphemous Talmud that is a book of great evil, filth, and deceit; even a book penned by Esau and adopted by the Synagogue of Satan, of which synagogue only evil and filth resides.
 Because the spider is the Synagogue of Satan, even born of the tribe of Ashkenaz of Japheth who have neither part nor lot in the inheritance of Shem, and especially that of righteous Jacob of whom I will save alive a mighty remnant.
 Wherefore, come out from amongst them and be ye separate and turn to Yeshua HaMashiach that you may learn of me and that you may learn to live the righteous ways of Yahweh of whose ways I am and of whom I am the Word made flesh, because Moses is alive fully in Yeshua HaMashiach and in my New Testament are all the promises and covenants of old, which promises will be fulfilled fully and in full in my millennial reign and Kingdom that I will establish in righteousness on the earth.
-I am Yeshua HaMashiach who is the true Messiah of Israel, and truly I am your King, Lord, High priest and Messiah forevermore and of my Kingdom and rule there shall be no end.
+I am Yeshua HaMashiach who is the true Messiah of Israel, and truly I am your King, Lord, High priest and Messiah forevermore and of my Kingdom and rule there shall be no end.
-I am he who comes to warn my countrymen of this great deception and destruction that surely has engulfed the earth in its web because the spiders have woven their webs worldwide now.
+I am he who comes to warn my countrymen of this great deception and destruction that surely has engulfed the earth in its web because the spiders have woven their webs worldwide now.
-I am Christ Jesus, and I have sent these Words by my messenger and servant and by my messenger and servant have these words been sent.
+I am Christ Jesus, and I have sent these Words by my messenger and servant and by my messenger and servant have these words been sent.
-I am Jesus the Christ, who also is Yeshua HaMashiach who has revealed the Words of The Everlasting Gospel along with Yahweh himself in the times of revealing which are now.
+I am Jesus the Christ, who also is Yeshua HaMashiach who has revealed the Words of The Everlasting Gospel along with Yahweh himself in the times of revealing which are now.
 Even the times of revealing before Jacob’s trouble begins in full that Jacob may yet be saved.
 Therefore, understand the gravity of my Words and be not faithless but only believe my testimony and hear my Words and depart from stubborn unbelief and rebellion because now are the times to return to Yahweh by way of Yeshua HaMashiach even in times of trouble of which times have come.
 And all who come to their Everlasting Messiah and accept me and my New Testament will achieve salvation in their own orders.
 Those who call on the name of the Lord Jesus Christ in the honors of martyrdom will be resurrected at the resurrection of the just and the weight of their eternal reward will far surpass their struggles and troubles of which I will strengthen them to overcome just as Yahweh strengthened me to overcome.
 And those from Jacob whom I will hide away in the wilderness from the times of the greatest tribulation ever; after which they will be taken alive into my millennial Kingdom even that they may be fruitful and multiply, and we will live the ways of Yahweh because in righteousness will the earth be ruled, and no evil thing will enter therein.